lukeb343/home-lab-server/docs/zabbix.md

 4. Import Zabbix Database Schema
 - create database user Zabbix with password and import schema
 - `zcat /usr/share/doc/zabbix-sql-scripts/mysql/create.sql.gz | mysql -u zabbix -p`
-- Zabbix requires a specific database structure to function, this imports the reqauired tables and initial configuration for the DB
+- Zabbix requires a specific database structure to function, this imports the required tables and initial configuration for the DB

 4a.
 Configure Zabbix Server